 PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

 Fossil microtomography scanning.
-Researcher using microtomography techniques to study the fossil skull of a dinosaur.
+Researchers using microtomography techniques to study the fossil skull of a condylarth, an extinct prehistoric mammal (65-23 million years ago).
 This scanning technique uses high-resolution X-ray scanning (computed tomography) to record microscopic internal structure.
-This is a non-invasive technique that avoids damaging the specimen in the process.
-Here, the specimen is being placed in the scanning position next to the X-ray transmitter (hazard symbol at right).
+In the background, the specimen is being placed in the scanning position, while the scanner controls and screen are in the foreground.
 This scanner is from the French imaging company Viscom.
-Photographed in 2011, at the French National Museum of Natural History (MNHN), Paris, France.
+Photographed in 2010, at the French National Museum of Natural History (MNHN), Paris, France.

 Model release not available.
 Property release not required.